 Those who do need a visit visa will need the sponsorship of a UAE national, resident or a UAE-based company such as a hotel or airline.
 Visit visas are granted to those who are coming on holiday, family visits or long-term business can be pre-arranged online through various airlines, including Emirates and Etihad.

 Expats who want to obtain a residence visa for Abu Dhabi will need to either be sponsored by

 - an employer, which allows for the right to work and live in the UAE, or

 - a family member, which only allows for the right to live in the UAE.

 ► Step 1 – Find a sponsor

-In order to obtain a residency visa for work in Abu Dhabi, expats will need to find an employer willing to offer them a job contract and then sponsor their visa.
-Most companies are familiar with this process, and don't consider it a hassle.
+To obtain a residency visa for work in Abu Dhabi, expats will need to find an employer willing to offer them a job contract and then sponsor their visa.
+Most companies are familiar with this process and don't consider it a hassle.